 - Go to Volunteerism > Needs.

-- Mark the check boxes to the left of the needs that you wish to make private.
-(Click image for a larger view.)
+- Mark the checkboxes to the left of the needs that you wish to make private.

 - Click the red Make Needs Private button that appears.

-- Once the needs have been made private, the "lock" icon will appear to reflect their new status.
+- Once the needs have been made private, that status will appear in the Privacy column.

 Note: The Actions for Selected Needs tool can also be used for other bulk actions, including making private needs public.
 To learn more, see the article titled Managing Needs in Bulk.